Pina Picierno

 Giuseppina "Pina" Picierno (/it/; born 10 May 1981) is an Italian politician.
-Born in Santa Maria Capua Vetere, she is a member of the Democratic Party who has been serving in the European Parliament since 2014.
+Born in Santa Maria Capua Vetere, she was a member of the Democratic Party who has been serving in the European Parliament since 2014.
 Since 2022, she has served as vice-president of the European Parliament.

 Political career

 Career in national politics

 Picierno served two terms as a member of the Italian Parliament between 2008 and 2014.

 Member of the European Parliament, 2014–present

 Picierno was selected to head her party's regional list in the 2014 European elections.
 In parliament, she is a member of the Progressive Alliance of Socialists and Democrats group.
 She served on the Committee on Budgets from 2014 to 2017 and currently serves on the Committee on Women's Rights and Gender Equality.
 In addition to her committee assignments, she served as vice-chairwoman of the parliament's delegation to the EU-Mexico Joint Parliamentary Committee from 2014 to 2019.

 Picierno was elected as Vice-President on 18 January 2022.

+In June 2026, she left the centre-left Democratic Party because of its leader Elly Schlein's refusal to condemn supporters of dictator Vladimir Putin and the invasion of Ukraine, stating that "you cannot be ambiguous toward Putinist fascism and extremisms."
+She also criticized the party for its "movimentista" drift (that is, its rapprochement with the Five Star Movement's positions), and that "the home of the reformists no longer exists."

+Shortly after, she joined the European Democratic Party and Renew Europe explaining that she was taking a stand against populists.
+In Italy, she launched the Public Space party.